On this page

-Although it can be tough to know what you need if you’ve never spoken to a financial adviser before, ask yourself whether you want general information about a financial product (e.g. insurance or shares), or more specific advice about a particular financial product or products.
-Or do you need help with your overall financial circumstances (e.g. your current finances or retirement plans), or advice about the tax implications of a financial decision.
+Although it can be tough to know what advice you need if you’ve never spoken to a financial adviser, the first step is to ask yourself whether you want help with your overall financial circumstances or just one specific issue.

-The rules around providing financial advice in Australia are very strict and are supervised by the regulator, the Australian Securities and Investments Commission (ASIC).
-The main types of financial advice are:
+The rules around providing financial advice in Australia are strictly delineated, with the main types being:

-- General financial advice: This is general factual information about financial products and cannot include a recommendation or cannot suggest a particular product is the best one for your particular situation.
-General financial advice is designed to help you to make your own decision about super, insurance or investments.
+- General financial advice: This is general factual information about financial products and cannot include a recommendation or suggestion that a particular product is the best one for your particular situation.

-- Personal financial advice: With this type of advice, an adviser will recommend a financial service or product after considering your individual objectives, financial situation and needs.
-The adviser then documents the recommendations and explains why the recommendations are suitable for you.
+- Personal financial advice: This is personalised advice by your financial adviser recommending a financial service or product after considering your individual objectives, financial situation and needs.

-- Tax (financial) advice: Generally, when financial advisers recommend a financial service or product they cannot provide advice about its tax implications, unless they are registered with the Tax Practitioners Board.
-This includes situations like the tax impact of commencing a salary sacrifice arrangement, or a transition to retirement pension, or your capital gains tax (CGT) liability if you sell some investments.
+- Tax (financial) advice: From 1 January 2022, when financial advisers recommend a financial service or product, they cannot provide advice about its tax implications for a fee unless they are a ‘qualified tax relevant provider’.
+These advisers must have the necessary educational qualifications and be listed on ASIC’s Financial Adviser Register as a tax relevant provider.
+Tax (financial) advice includes areas like the tax impact of commencing a salary-sacrifice arrangement, transition-to-retirement pension, or your capital gains tax (CGT) liability if you sell some investments.

-Step 2: Check out free and affordable information services
+Step 2: Check out free and cheap information services

-Believe it or not, there are places to get free or low-cost financial information, or low-cost advice – although it will not be tailored to your individual circumstances.
-Set out below are some free, or low-cost options:
+Believe it or not, there are places to get free or low-cost financial information and advice – although it will not be tailored to your individual circumstances:

-- Super funds.
-Most super funds offer their members free or affordable financial assistance:
+- Super funds: Most super funds offer their members:

-- Online tools.
-Website calculators, supplied by many super funds, can help you to budget and manage your finances better, explore the impact of different options (such as making extra contributions), and work out the right level of insurance cover.
+- Online tools such as calculators to help you budget and manage your finances better, explore the impact of making extra contributions and work out the right level of insurance cover.

-- Educational seminars.
-Topics usually relate to superannuation and retirement.
-There is often a financial adviser available to answer basic questions, but personal discussions will require a follow-up appointment.
+- Educational seminars on super and retirement.
+A financial adviser is often available to answer basic questions, but personal discussions require a follow-up appointment.

 Step 3: Decide the level of paid advice you need

-Although free or low-cost information or advice is great, if you need more detailed advice, or would like help with your overall financial position, you will need to pay for it.
-This is what ASIC terms ‘personal advice’, but you can still choose the level of advice provided, as set out below:
+Although free or low-cost information is great, if you need more detailed advice, you’ll need to pay for it.
+This is what ASIC calls personal advice, but you can still choose the level of advice:

 - Limited or ‘scaled’ advice.
-This is advice about a particular issue and does not take into account your full financial situation.
-It is usually more affordable than full advice.
-Limited advice addresses a specific area or issue, such as whether to increase your level of insurance cover, or the best way to make personal super contributions.
+This is advice about a particular issue and doesn’t take into account your full financial situation.
+It addresses a specific area or issue, such as whether to increase your insurance cover or the best way to make personal super contributions.

 - Full or ‘holistic’ advice.
 If you need help with your overall financial situation through a comprehensive financial plan, you need holistic advice.
-It covers areas like budgeting, retirement planning, starting a pension, investments outside super, insurance, and planning how your assets and estate will be distributed after your death.
+This covers budgeting, retirement planning, starting a pension, investments outside super, insurance and planning how your assets and estate will be distributed after your death.

 - Ongoing advice.
-With this type of advice, your adviser monitors your investment portfolio and reviews your financial plan on a regular basis.
-It usually includes face-to-face meetings about your situation.
+With this type of advice your adviser monitors your investment portfolio and reviews your financial plan on a regular basis.

-Step 4: Decide who to ask for advice
+Step 4: Select who to ask for advice

-Both limited and full financial advice is readily available.
-Typical sources include the following:
+Both limited and full financial advice is readily available from:

-- External advisory firms are selected by the super fund, which often negotiates a set of principles to ensure the interests of their members are protected.
-Super funds often permit super-related advice fees to be deducted from your super account balance.
+- External financial advisory firms.
+These firms are selected by your super fund, which often negotiates a set of principles to ensure the interests of fund members are protected.

 - Advisory firms.
-Financial advice is available from small local firms, national advisory networks, and licenced employees of the big banks.
-Whichever advice provider you choose, the individual adviser should be licenced and listed on ASIC’s Financial Advisers Register to ensure they have the necessary qualifications and experience (see SuperGuide article Seeking advice?
-Financial Advisers Register is a starting point).
-Again, note that only a handful of financial advisers satisfy the ‘independence’ definition when providing advice (for more information on independence, see SuperGuide article Help!
-How can we find independent financial advice?
+Financial advice is available from small local firms, national advisory networks and licensed employees of many banks and large financial institutions (although most of the bigger banks have sold their advice arms following the damning Hayne Royal Commission into financial services).
+Whichever advice provider you choose, the individual adviser should be licensed and listed on ASIC’s Financial Advisers Register to ensure they have the necessary qualifications and experience.

 Step 5: Work out the cost of advice